Variational Inference: ELBO, Mean-Field Approximation, CAVI and Gaussian Mixture Models

 Variational Inference

-The logic is that we want to minimize the divergence between our real posterior \(p(z \mid x)\) and its approximated posterior \(q(z)\).
-We cannot minimize this directly, but we can minimize a function that is equal to it (up to a constant), known as the Evidence Lower Bound.
+Looking at equation \ref{eq_KLdiv}, we see an issue: it includes the true posterior \(p(z \mid x)\) which is exactly the value we do not know.
+So we cannot minimize this directly, but we can minimize a function that is equal to it (up to a constant), known as the Evidence Lower Bound.

 Evidence Lower Bound (ELBO)

-- We are minimizing the KL divergence over \(q\), therefore the term \(\log p(x)\) can be ignored as it does not contain \(q\);
+- We want to minimize the KL divergence over \(q\), so the term \(\log p(x)\) can be ignored as it does not contain \(q\).

-Note that ELBO can also be described as, and is usually found expressed in terms of the expected values of the two variables as:
+Note that ELBO can also be described as, and is usually found expressed in terms of the expectations of the two variables as:

 Mean-field approximation